Teams, tales and tips – a guide to the local game

 The best hotels for the ground and around town

-Visit Fife has a database of the many types of hotels, mansions, golf resorts, B&Bs and caravan parks across the historic county.
+Welcome to Fife has a database of the hotels across the historic county.

-Unfortunately, you’ll find none of these in Methil – the last hotel, the White Swan, closed a long while back.
+Unfortunately, you’ll find few in Methil – the last hotel, the White Swan, closed a long while back.

 Accommodation is available in tourist-friendly Leven just over the river from the ground.